noah978/Delta-Docs/skins/README.md

 ```

 You will use exactly half the height of the full `inputFrame` for each of the screens.
 Then the top `y` will be 0 to capture the top screen and you will adjust the `y` to be 192 on the second screen to capture the bottom screen.

+Note about SEGA Genesis: currently the `inputFrame` is not supported since there are so a many different out put sizes.
+Simply omit the `inputFrame` and specify only the `outputFrame` if you would like to specify a location on the skin.
+Changes to the way skins handle systems with varying output sizes will come in the future.

 #### outputFrame <a id="outputframe"></a>